jessmitch42/clothing_store-cli-app/README.md

 Welcome to my Clothing Store CLI Gem!

-Use this Gem to explore women's clothing from different online stores before deciding if you want to purchase anything.
+Use this gem to explore women's clothing from different online stores before deciding if you want to purchase anything.

+Other use cases: online shopping while you're writing a ruby gem.

 I am currently featuring JCrew's tall women's line and SSENSE's women's clothing line.
 If you don't like either, you're out of luck.
 O:)

 Enjoy!

 ## Installation